Table of Contents

 Mobile application pen testing evaluates the security of mobile apps running on various platforms (iOS, Android, etc.).
-Testers examine the app’s code and configurations to pinpoint vulnerabilities that could lead to unauthorised access or data leaks.
+Testers examine the app’s code and configurations to pinpoint vulnerabilities that could lead to unauthorized access or data leaks.

 Cloud Penetration Testing

-As more organisations move their data and infrastructure to the cloud, cloud penetration testing has become essential.
+As more organizations move their data and infrastructure to the cloud, cloud penetration testing has become essential.
 This type of testing assesses the security of cloud-based services and configurations, ensuring that data and resources are adequately protected.

 IoT (Internet of Things) Penetration Testing